AguaClara/ram_pump/FabricationManual.md

 Put figure numbers and captions below figures.
 </div>

-Listed below are the components that the team custom fabricated.

 <div class="alert alert-block alert-danger">
 This sentence may not be necessary.
 </div>

 ### Check Valve Inverted Configuration
+The purpose of the inverted check valve configuration is to reverse the force balance in the ram pump.
+The configuration involves reversing the upper valve so that the upward spring force pushes the plate into the closed position, and the hydrostatic force of water opens the valve.
+The effect is that the spring force has to only resist the hydrostatic force in the closed position, thus potentially lengthening the time in the closed position and increasing pumping efficiency.

-The CEE machine shop is equipped to fabricate inverted valve.
+The CEE machine shop is equipped to fabricate the inverted valve.
 The inverted check valve consists of a standard metal check valve with the following modifications.
+Contact Tim or Paul of the CEE Machine Shop (in the basement of Hollister next to the AguaClara lab) to assist with the modifications to the unaltered metal check valve.
+They are both equipped to operate the drill and tap for this modification.
+Additionally, Tim or Paul are both resources to assist in follow- up alterations or fabrication questions.

-2. Drill a .25" diameter hole 2.4" up from the bottom of the valve and another .5" hole at the same elevation at the opposite side of the valve.
+1. Drill a .25" diameter hole 2.4" up from the bottom of the valve and another .5" hole at the same elevation at the opposite side of the valve, as visually represented in Figure 2: Interior Ram Pump Set Up below.
-2. Both holes must then be tapped in order to accommodate threaded pipe fittings for the pressure test valve and the effluent valve.
+2. Tap both holes in order to accommodate threaded pipe fittings for the pressure test valve and the effluent valve, as shown in Figure 2.
 3. Screw in the pressure test valve and the effluent valve.
 4. Apply acrylic flex sealant tape around connection between threads and valve in order to ensure water tightness.